 Gingerbread-Spiced Pumpkin Pie

-Ever since I was a kid, pumpkin pie has been my favorite.
-The first time I made it was for Christmas a couple of years ago.
-The following Christmas, I received a gift with all the ingredients for this pie in it and a note asking me to make it again as soon as time permitted. —Rod Dombek, Mazeppa, Minnesota
+The first time I made this was for Christmas a couple of years ago.
+The following year, I received a gift with all the ingredients for the pie in it and a note asking me to make it again as soon as possible.
+Make extra pastry if you want to decorate the top.—Rod Dombek, Mazeppa, Minnesota

 Total TimePrep: 20 min.
 Bake: 45 min.